At NC State University, Graphic & Experience Design majors can:

 Advanced Graphic & Experience Design Studios

-Beginning in the spring semester of the junior year, students take three GD400 topical and interdisciplinary studios that address advanced visual communication and interaction problems.
-Advanced studios challenge students to create comprehensive systems of artifacts and interfaces that demonstrate student knowledge of branding, interaction design, service design, and user experience design, expressed in a range of physical and digital media.
+Beginning in the spring semester of the junior year, students take three GD 400 topical and interdisciplinary studios that address advanced graphic & experience design problems.
+Advanced studios challenge students to create comprehensive systems of artifacts and interfaces that delve into special topics such as data visualization, branding, accessible design, service design and artificial intelligence.

 Graphic & Experience Design Practicum Studio

-GD401 is taken in the fall semester of the senior year, with emphasis on the transition from college to career.
-In preparation for professional practice, each student launches or updates a portfolio website and prepares a résumé.
+GD 401 is taken in the fall semester of the senior year, with emphasis on the transition from college to career.
+In preparation for professional practice, students engage with successful graphic & experience design professionals to deepen their understanding of employment options.
+In addition, each student prepares or refines a portfolio website and résumé.

-The following sample curricular display shows the graphic design and general courses necessary to complete the Bachelor of Graphic & Experience Design degree within four years.
+The following sample curricular display shows the Graphic & Experience Design and general courses necessary to complete the Bachelor of Graphic & Experience Design degree within four years.
 Students can take general courses in a different order than shown, as well as during summer sessions.